 - Growth factors released by mesenchymal stem cells also promote wound healing.

-- Amniotic stem cell allografts have a very low rate of rejection as they create an anti-inflammatory environment.
+- Amniotic allografts have a very low rate of rejection as they create an anti-inflammatory environment.
 These allografts are also non-tumorigenic as they do not cause formation of tumors.

-Injection of amniotic cells is a safe procedure with minimal side effects, which include mild pain at the site of injection, redness, and swelling.
+Injection of amniotic allografts is a safe procedure with minimal side effects, which include mild pain at the site of injection, redness, and swelling.
 Symptoms subside in a week.
 At Stem X, we use amniotic stem cell allografts routinely for treating patients suffering with osteoporosis and various other orthopedic conditions.
-Please visit www.stemxgroup.com to know if amniotic stem cells are a right treatment for you, in case you are suffering with osteoporosis.
+Please visit www.stemxgroup.com to know if amniotic allografts are a right treatment for you, in case you are suffering with osteoporosis.